Bio

 Growing up in Incheon, South Korea, I studied public administration at Korea University (Bachelor of Public Administration; Minor in Political Science, 2003) and Seoul National University (MPA, 2005).
 Throughout the years in Korea, I became fascinated with how people created public institutions and then were affected by their creations.

-In 2007, I moved to the United States to begin a doctoral program at the University of Southern California in Los Angeles, where I deepened my institutional perspective drawing on the literature of public administration and its related fields, and developed expertise in local government management, service delivery/contracting, and public budgeting (Ph.D. in Policy, Planning & Development with Public Management track, “Essays on Fiscal Outcomes of Cities in California,” 2013).
+In 2007, I moved to the United States to begin a doctoral program at the University of Southern California in Los Angeles, where I deepened my institutional perspective on the working of government (Ph.D. in Policy, Planning & Development with a specialization in Public Management, “Essays on Fiscal Outcomes of Cities in California,” 2013).